“Free From” Foods are What the People Want

 Approximately 84% of the people who choose foods with the “free from” labels are those who are seeking foods that are less processed, more natural.
 And overall healthier for them and their families.
 On top of that statistic, approximately 43% of the people agree that the “free from” foods are the healthier option in comparison to the foods that aren’t.

 People don’t care about the labels that say fat free or calorie free.
 They care about whether the foods are free of GMOs, preservatives, and other items.
 People are looking to eat healthier, and therefore, you have to state what’s going on with the foods that you buy in order to construct all of the menu items.

 When people go to the grocery store, they are able to see what the boxes, and cans and produce items say.
 They can read through the ingredients and make the decision as to whether they want to buy it.
 They know whether something is GMO free or not and if they are eating the healthiest versions of the foods they love.

 There are several ways for you to go about doing this.
-You can create little tags on the menu that tell people what items are free from the ingredients they want to avoid.
-You can also make a general statement about all of your ingredients, telling people that you have the same concerns about ingredients as they do.
-You can go into detail about where you source your ingredients from and make that as part of your branding within the community.
+You can create little tags on the menu.
+That tell people what items are free from the ingredients they want to avoid.
+Also, you can also make a general statement about all of your ingredients.
+Telling people that you have the same concerns about ingredients as they do.
+Therefore, you can go into detail about where you source your ingredients from.
+And make that as part of your branding within the community.

 Whatever you decide to do, focus on the fact that people want to eat healthier.
 More and more consumers are saying no to food additives and want to enjoy clean eating.
 If you can provide this at your restaurant, you are jumping on a trend that shows no sign of slowing down.
 It can also ensure more people take note of your restaurant and give you their business.